GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 ## RP Context API {: #rp-context}

-RP Context API is shipping in Chrome 116 that allows an RP to modify the string in the FedCM dialog UI so that it can accommodate predefined authentication contexts.
+RP Context API, shipping in Chrome 116, allows an RP to modify the string in the FedCM dialog UI so that it can accommodate predefined authentication contexts.
 See the following screenshots for different options: